gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 Otherwise, see step 3 [here](../hello-bridge/README.md)

 ## 4. Deploy TestERC20 Smart Contract on Sepolia
 We want to deploy a TestERC20 smart contract on Sepolia.
 The contract contains logic for tracking balances of a coin called TEST.
 The contract also automatically funds its creator's address with 1000 TEST coins.
-It is these coins which we will burn and then mint on CCNext Testnet.
+It is these coins which we will burn and then mint on Creditcoin USC Testnet.

 Run the following to deploy your contract: